Wondering What to Feed Dog?

-This type of dog food is a combination of canned of & dry food which makes a perfect balanced diet and value for money.
+This type of dog food is a combination of canned & dry food which makes a perfect balanced diet and value for money.
 But it has a lower shelf life compared to dry dog foods.

 Raw foods can be anything a dog prefers to eat.
-Dogs can be fed vegetables, fruits, dairy products and meat.
+Dogs can be fed vegetables, fruits, dairy products, and meat.
 Still Preference in food can differ from dog to dog as each dog is a different individual.

 Home cooked Food

-Home cooked foods are best for dogs of all food options.
-Home cooked can be the healthiest option too.
-Commercial dog foods have the chances of containing low quality food ingredients such as food and meat byproducts and harmful preservatives and the home cooked foods are free from those type of ingredients and ultimately becomes the safest food too.
+Home-cooked foods are best for dogs of all food options.
+Home-cooked can be the healthiest option too.
+Commercial dog foods have the chances of containing low-quality food ingredients such as food and meat by-products and harmful preservatives and the home-cooked foods are free from those type of ingredients and ultimately becomes the safest food too.

 Which type of dog food is better?

 Each type of dog food has its own unique advantages.
 So there is no obvious reason to depend on only one type of dog food.
-If certain type of food is works well for your dog, you can adhere to it.
+If a certain type of food works well for your dog, you can adhere to it.

 It is good to include more freshly cooked food in your dog’s diet as they are safer and healthier.
-Commercial dog foods can act as a convenience food when time is constraint.
+Commercial dog foods can act as a convenience food when time is a constraint.
 They are technically prepared to contain all types of nutrients.
 So it is not bad to include good commercial foods in the dog’s diet when you wouldn’t be having enough time to prepare food for your dog.

 Clean Freshwater should always be available to the dog.
-It is ideal to feed the dog only twice in a day.
+It is ideal to feed the dog only twice a day.